-The table below includes data indicating whether a given student has had at least three IEP objectives focused on self-care, life skills, and/or increased independence.
-NYCACS East Harlem met this goal for 39 of 40, or 98%, of its students.
-On average, students had seven such objectives included on their IEPs, far exceeding the goal of three.
+NYCACS East Harlem collects individualized data on how many IEP objectives focused on self-care, life skills, and increased independence for which each student has been focused.
+NYCACS East Harlem met this goal for 40 of 40, or 100%, of its students.
+On average, students had six such objectives included on their IEPs, far exceeding the goal of three.